-Please note that your unit comes with 2 year plumbing warranty (commences from the date of completion) and you should contact Onni Customer Care should you have any issues.
-If you are past the warranty period and are uncomfortable with attempting a repair yourself please contact a plumber.
+Contact a plumber if you are uncomfortable attempting this repair.
 Green staining of fixtures is usually a water related issue due to the chemical compositions in the water, and is not a builder defect.
 A solution of baking soda and white table vinegar will generally remove these stains.
 Thoroughly rinse with water after cleaning.